OGS Has Resumed In-Person Monthly Meetings!

 Digging Into Finding Aids - Feb 13

 Melissa Barker is a Certified Archives Manager and Public Historian.
-She is affectionally known as The Archive Lady to the genealogy community.
+She is affectionately known as The Archive Lady to the genealogy community.
 She lectures, teaches, and writes about the genealogy research process, researching in archives and records preservation.
 She writes a popular blog entitled A Genealogist in the Archives.
 She has been a Professional Genealogist for the past 21 years with expertise in Tennessee records.

 OGS 2025 Seminar - Feb 1